kostyaVyrodov/education/aws/LINUX_ACADEMY_COURSE.md

 **Subnet** - isolated private network inside VPC.
 Each subnet belongs to AZ.

-**DHCP** - Dynamic Host Configuration Protocol. protocol that allows resources inside a network to auto configure IP addresses.
+**DHCP** - Dynamic Host Configuration Protocol.
+A protocol that allows resources inside a network to auto configure IP addresses.
 It's a service that allows other services to obtain an IP address

+**VPC Peering** - feature that allows contacting between several VPC

+**VPC endpoints** - allow to connect to public AWS services like S3 without need to have IGW or NAT GW.

+**Egress-Only Gateway** provides outgoing-only (and response) access for an IPv6-enabled VPC resource.

+**FQDN** - full qualified domain name: www.linuxacademy.com

+**Route53** is a DNS in AWS

 ## IAM (Identity and Access Management)